-"A Letter of Good Standing will be issued only if a student has made satisfactory arrangements for settlement of his/her account and has a cumulative grade point average of at least 2.0 or better.
+"A Letter of Good Standing will be issued only if a student has made satisfactory arrangements for settlement of his/her account and has a cumulative grade point average of at least 2.2 or better.
 No student may become a visiting student at another ABA-approved law school at any time such student is on Probation or under Special Academic Supervision."
-In addition to the gpa requirement, South Texas students must also have completed st least 30 semester hours at the end of the semester immediately preceding enrollment in the study abroad program.
+In addition to the gpa requirement, Houston College of Law students must also have completed st least 30 semester hours at the end of the semester immediately preceding enrollment in the study abroad program.

 1. a.
 Are there any exceptions to the grade point average requirement?

 You will need a current, valid passport to travel abroad.
 A visa or residence permit may be required for full semester programs when the duration is longer than three months.